sabneet95/Space-Ball/README.md

-# Space Ball - A basketball game
+# Space Ball - A basketball game?

 Space Ball is a Python-based graphical physics simulation of planetary motion and a somewhat engaging basketball game.